 While the specter of slavery hangs over the area, there are other things to dive into.
-From its bustling markets to its beautiful Asafo shrines to the nearby Kakum National Park, the area is rich in attractions sure to please any curious traveler.
+From its bustling markets to its beautiful Asafo shrines and the Kakum National Park within walking distance, the area is rich in attractions sure to please any curious traveler.

 The region is inhabited by the Fante people, who are well-known for their rich cuisine.
 The diet consists of proteins including fish and other meat, as well as soups, stews, shito, and starchy dishes like Fante kenkey and fufu.